JoshuaUrrutia/tacc-reproducible-automation-2023/docs/02-create-app.rst

 Or, if you'd like, you're welcome to use application that was created last week: https://tacc.github.io/summer-institute-2020-tapis/block2/apps/

-And later modify the reactor in the later steps to trigger off of a image file, instead of a .fastq file.

 Find deploymentPath
 ----------------------------
-Remember we created a storage system last week?
+Remember the storage system we created last week?

 .. literalinclude:: assets/storage.json
   :linenos:
   :emphasize-lines: 14,15

-Our write operations will be on to the ``rootDir`` above.
+By default our write operations when we run ``tapis apps deploy`` will write to the ``rootDir`` above.
 If you plan on deploying lots of apps, it's a good idea to redefine the rootDir on your system to be a directory where you have write access, for example replacing the rootDir with your
 homeDir: ``/work/dir../UPDATEUSERNAME/stampede2``.
-This will simplify the structure of your project.ini file, and you won't have to lookup or remember your directory number when listing and uploading files.
+This will simplify the structure of your ``app.ini`` file, and you won't have to lookup or remember your directory number when listing and uploading files.

-But, to save time, since this system is already created, we'll just grab the absolute path to the directory where we have write access.
+But, since this system is already created, we'll just grab the absolute path to the ``homeDir`` directory where we have write access.

 To get a full listing of your system, run:
 ::